peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    error to return).
 There are two ways the Certificate Issuer is able to check if a Requestor is part of the federation, these are listed below:

-    - The Requestor adds the Trust Chain JWT header parameter related to itself, this option is RECOMMENDED since it reduces the effort of the Certificate Issuer in evaluating the trust to the Requestor;
+    - The Requestor adds the Trust Chain JWT header parameter related to itself.
+      This option is RECOMMENDED since it reduces the effort of the Certificate Issuer in evaluating the trust to the Requestor;

-    - The Requestor doesn't add the Trust Chain in the request, then the Certificate Issuer MUST start a [Federation Entity Discovery](https://openid.net/specs/openid-federation-1_0.html#section-8) to obtain the Trust Chain related to the Requestor.
+    - The Requestor doesn't add the Trust Chain in the request.
+The Certificate Issuer MUST start a [Federation Entity Discovery](https://openid.net/specs/openid-federation-1_0.html#section-8) to obtain the Trust Chain related to the Requestor.